gazebosim/gz-gui/tutorials/07_config.md

 ## Configuration files

-Ignition GUI supports loading XML configuration files that define what the window should look like and which plugins should be loaded.
+Gazebo GUI supports loading XML configuration files that define what the window should look like and which plugins should be loaded.

 ### Loading

-By default, Ignition GUI will load the config file at `$HOME/.ignition/gui/default.config`, if it exists.
+By default, Gazebo GUI will load the config file at `$HOME/.ignition/gui/default.config`, if it exists.

 Configuration files can also be loaded from the command line or through the